Getting engaged? San Joaquin jewelers talk ring trends for 2018.

 A Rose By Any Other Name

 Yellow gold was the metal of the 80s and 90s, and then white gold became the most popular hue for wedding rings.
+No matter what color the gold is, gold will always be trendy.
+Whether it’s bought from adinasjewels.com/collections/rings or a local jewellers, gold rings are a popular choice for lots of couples.
 So what’s trending in 2018?
 According to Kevin Schimke, owner of Kevin Schimke Jewelers in Stockton, rose gold is taking over.
 It’s not all the rage yet, but an uptick in buyer interest has led the store to start stocking rose gold engagement rings and bands for customers.
 “Rose gold has increased in popularity,” Kevin says.
+So, if you are looking for inspiration for that perfect engagement ring, you can open this website or carry on reading.

 Into the Woods